kkonstantinidis/Aspis/README.md

 # Aspis
-ByzShield's robust distributed ML framework implementation.
+Aspis's robust detection/aggregation ML framework implementation.

-This project builds on [ByzShield] and implements our proposed ByzShield algorithm for robust distributed deep learning.
-Our placement involves three different techniques, namely MOLS, Ramanujan Case 1 & Ramanujan Case 2.
-It also includes three different types of attack on the DETOX framework.
+This project builds on [ByzShield] and implements the detection and subsequent aggregation of our proposed Aspis algorithm for robust distributed machine learning.
+The gradients are assigned to the workers using a subset assignment.
+We test against the most sophisticated attacks in an omniscient scenario and compare with competing methods.

 # Requirements
 We will be working with Python 2 for the local machine (to execute the bash scripts which configure the remote cluster and initiate training/testing) and with Python 3 for the remote cluster of PS/worker nodes (to execute the actual training/testing).
 We recommend using an Anaconda (tested with 2020.02) environment in both cases.
 The local machine would typically be a Linux system (tested with Ubuntu).
 Below, we have reported the exact version of each module that worked for us, however your mileage may vary.